mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 toc_label: "In this article"
 ---

-In the [first part](https://blog.rockthejvm.com/functional-error-handling-in-kotlin/) of this series, we introduced some of the available strategies to handle errors in a functional fashion using Kotlin and the Arrow library.
-In this second part, we'll continue our journey by looking at the `Result` and `Either` data types, and how to use them to handle errors in a functional way.
-In the end, we'll also introduce the Raise DSL, a pragmatic approach to functional error handling implemented in the Arrow library.
+In this series [first part](https://blog.rockthejvm.com/functional-error-handling-in-kotlin/), we introduced some of the available strategies to handle errors in a functional fashion using Kotlin and the Arrow library.
+In this second part, we'll continue our journey by looking at the `Result` and `Either` data types and how to use them to handle errors in a functional way.
+We'll also introduce the Raise DSL, a pragmatic approach to functional error handling implemented in the Arrow library.

-For the setup of the project, please refer to the first part of this series, in which we set up Maven and the needed dependencies.
+For the project's setup, please refer to the first part of this series, in which we set up Maven and the needed dependencies.

 Without further ado, let's get started!

-## 1. Setup
+## 1. The Domain

-For the Maven setup, please refer to the first part of this series.
-However, we'll use extensively the domain model we introduced in the last article.
+We'll use extensively the domain model we introduced in the last article.
 We want to create an application that manages a job board.
-The main types modelling the domain are:
+The main types of the domain are:

 ```kotlin
 data class Job(val id: JobId, val company: Company, val role: Role, val salary: Salary)